 35. Summer Wedding Updos

-36. Nontraditional Color for Brides
+36. Nontraditional Wedding Hair Color

 If you’re a daring bride who wants to step outside of the box and make a splash on her wedding day, you can always choose a nonconventional hair color.
 This is cobalt blue with a few ice blue highlights.
 It has been braided and baby breath flowers inserted into the braid.

-Roses are the without a doubt the kings of weddings flower-wise.
+Roses are the without a doubt the kings of weddings, flower-wise.
 How about taking the rose trend a step further and sporting the color in your hair?
 You can even go for rose-ception and wear a rose crown as well.

 38. Magenta Wedding Updos